-You can live reasonably well in Jamaica for about $1,100–$1,800 per month outside Kingston, with Kingston costs often rising toward $2,500+ if you want private healthcare and gated security.
-Rent ranges roughly $400–$1,000 for one‑bedrooms depending on city, while utilities and internet add another $100–300.
-Public healthcare is free but crowded; private plans run from ~$3,000 to $40,000 yearly.
-Keep reading to see detailed budgeting, residency, and safety tradeoffs.
+You can live reasonably well in Jamaica for about $1,100 to $1,800 per month outside Kingston.
+Kingston costs often push toward $2,500 or more if you want private healthcare and gated security.
+Rent runs roughly $400 to $1,000 for a one-bedroom depending on location, and utilities plus internet add another $100 to $300.
+Public healthcare is free but crowded; private plans run from about $3,000 to $40,000 yearly.
+Keep reading for detailed breakdowns on budgeting, residency, and safety tradeoffs.

 Average Cost to Retire in Jamaica

-Factor in health coverage: public care is free, but many retirees choose private plans that run roughly $3,000–$40,000 annually, a decisive variable in your budget.
+Healthcare is the big variable.
+Public care is free, but many retirees choose private plans that run roughly $3,000 to $40,000 annually.

-If you spend six months or more locally, expect local tax obligations, though Jamaican authorities don’t tax U.S. Social Security.
+If you spend six months or more in Jamaica, expect local tax obligations.
+Jamaican law does not tax U.S. Social Security, though U.S. rules may still apply depending on your situation.

-Use these data points to compare scenarios and set a retirement income target that reflects your housing choice and preferred healthcare level.
+Use these figures to map out a realistic income target based on your housing choice and healthcare preference.

 Housing, Utilities and Monthly Budgets